Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ### Waterskin (2 SP)

 A Waterskin holds up to 4 pints.
 If you don't drink sufficient water, you risk dehydration

+## Crown & Misery Items

+These items are unique to the world that Crown & Misery takes place

+---

+### Blueprint (Machine)

+A detailed technical drawing that outlines the structure and design of a complex machine or mechanical device.
+The blueprint can serve as a guide to replicate the machine or understand its inner workings.
+Studying it grants advantage on Intelligence checks related to machinery.

+---